juancferrer/django-geotag/README.rst

 A tagging application in the spirit of ``'django-tagging'``.
-It allows to tag any django model with any number of Geodjango geometry fields such as Point, Polygon, etc...
+It allows to tag any django model with any number of Geodjango geometry fields such as PointField, PolygonField, etc...

 Installation
 ------------